Logoisk crater

 Logoisk crater (Note: also Logoysk crater, Logoysk astrobleme, Logoisk impact structure, etc.) or Logoisk astrobleme is a meteorite impact crater in Belarus near the city of Lahoysk.

 It is 15 km in diameter and is estimated to be 42.3 ± 1.1 million years old (Eocene).
 The crater is not exposed at the surface.

 The crater was discovered by an accident during a routine exploration drilling near the village of Kuzevichi in 1970s.
 A section was discovered with atypical materials in an unusual sequence: Quaternary deposits up to depth of 160m followed by a 230 meter thick layer of layered clays and lacustrine sediments followed by 240 meters of breccias, rocks previously unseen in the geology of Belarus.
 Three more drills made in 1976-1977 provided a clear evidence of the meteorite origin of the anomaly.
 Subsequent drillings mapped the crater.
-During the period of intensive research it was suggested that the crater may contain diamonds formed due high temperature and pressure of the impact, but there has been no confirmation.
+During the period of intensive research it was suggested that the crater may contain diamonds formed due high temperature and pressure of the impact, but this has not been confirmed.